adaltas/node-hbase/README.md

 ## Running the tests

-Tests are executed with mocha.
-Before running the tests the first time, copy the file "./test/properties.json.sample" to "./test/properties.json" and make the appropriate changes.
+Tests are executed with [Mocha](https://mochajs.org/).
+They reference a configuration module at "./test/properties".
+The format can be in JavaScript, CoffeeScript or JSON.
+You can use any of the "./test/properties.\*.coffee" examples as a starting point and make the appropriate changes.

 If using the HDP sandbox, start the virtual machine, log-in as "root", start